FreezeManny/labops/docs/guides/targets.md

 A selection covers both the matching nodes *and* the Docker stacks running on them.
 Narrow that with `--only nodes` or `--only stacks`.

-!!! note "`--kind` is not a node's `type`"
+!!! note "`--kind` is where a node sits, not what it runs"
-    `--kind` is the node's position in the tree — host, VM or container.
-A node's `type` field is a different thing: the hardware kind, `bare-metal` or `proxmox`.
-The two are deliberately not named the same.
+    `--kind` is the node's position in the tree — host, VM or container — not its `os` and not its `hypervisor`.

 ## Preview before you run